KarthikReddyMaru/git-learn/Git.md

 ## Branch

 Git branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
+In Git, a branch is a new/separate version of the main repository.

 To create a branch

+> git branch hello-world-images
 > git switch -c/--create branchName
 > git checkout -b branchName